Heritage Crafts

 The origin of bagpipe making in the UK is unclear.
 What is certain, however, is that bagpipes have existed in various forms in Europe and the Middle East.
 They were known to be widely spread across Europe from the 13th Century and are first recorded in Scotland in 1400.
 The earliest written reference in England is 1285.

-The name bagpipe has now become synonymous with the Great Highland Bagpipe, which has somewhat overshadowed other bagpipes.
+The name bagpipe has now become synonymous with the Great Highland Bagpipe but there are many different types of bagpipe, smallpipes and bellows blown pipes across the UK.
 Great Highland Pipes are now made all over the world and the manufacturing methods are increasingly mechanised.
 However, there are still some remaining craft makers with the hand skills to make Great Highland Pipes.

 Cultural significance: Since the 19th Century Great Highland Pipes have become synonymous with Scotland, the British Military and pipe bands all over the world.
 One notable role is that of Piper to the Sovereign, a piper tasked to perform for the British Sovereign.